johann-solo/oliveandmango.github.io/site/content/blog/2017-08-09-nicoise-salad.md

 ---
-title: Classic Niçoise salad &mdash; a little piece of the south of France on a plate
+title: Classic Niçoise salad – a little piece of the south of France on a plate
 date: 2017-08-09T00:00:00.000Z
 author: Joanne
 thumbnail: /images/uploads/2017_08_08_nicoise_salad_1.jpg
 image: null
-categories: ["salads"]
+categories: ["sides"]
-tags: ["French"]
+tags: ["French", "salads"]
 excerpt: Laid back dinner or lunch that is so easy to put together and absolutely delicious and refreshing!
 ---